jamir-hossain/c-basics/README.md

 ### Variable Length Arrays

-Variable Length Arrays (VLAs) allow the size of the array to be determined at runtime instead of compile-time, introduced in C99.
+Variable Length Arrays (VLAs) allow the size of the array to be determined at runtime instead of compile-time.
 This flexibility is useful when the number of elements is only known during execution.

 #### Code Example: